 Currently he is an associate professor at the Institute for Computing and Information Sciences of the Radboud University Nijmegen, member of iHub, Radboud University’s interdisciplinary research hub on Security, Privacy, and Data Governance, and principal scientist of the Privacy & Identity Lab.
-He is also an associate professor in the IT Law section of the Transboundary Legal Studies department of the Faculty of Law of the University of Groningen, and a researcher at the Tilburg Institute of Law, Technology, and Society (TILT).
+He is also an associate professor in the IT Law section of the Transboundary Legal Studies department of the Faculty of Law of the University of Groningen.

 His research interests focus on privacy by design, and privacy friendly protocols for identity management and the Internet of Things.

 He also maintain a blog covering his research and activities.